qgroom/proj12_bcubed_hack/paper.md

 ![An interpolated map of the proportion of males of *Anas platyrhynchos* and the associated kriging error](./figures/european_males_interpolation_and_error.jpg)

 ## Discussion
 Geospatial and temporal visualisation has unveiled insights into the sex ratio distribution of Anatidae across Europe.
-Visualisation of male and female counts over decades has revealed discernible patterns and anomalies, indicating both temporal fluctuations and spatial variations (Fig. 1 & 2).
+Visualisation of male and female counts over decades has revealed discernible patterns and anomalies, indicating both temporal fluctuations and spatial variations (Fig. 1 & Fig. 2).

 Most species in our results are male biassed and that is consistent with other estimates in the literature [@Wildfowl731; @10.1007/s10336-019-01682-7; @10.1111/j.1474-919X.2007.00724.x].
 In the case of *Somateria mollissima* where ratios tend to be female biassed, this is also consistent with the literature [@10.2981/0909-6396].